Fire Restrictions & Community Wildfire Information

 Current Fire Restrictions:

-STAGE I FIRE RESTRICTIONS - Unincorportated Fremont County
+STAGE I FIRE RESTRICTIONS - Unincorportated Chaffee and Fremont County (including municipalities of Buena Vista and Poncha Springs)

-The Fremont County Sheriff’s Office and Fire Warden has determined that dry, windy conditions and below-normal moisture levels have created elevated wildfire risk across the unincorporated areas of Fremont County.
-To protect public health and safety, Stage I Fire Restrictions will be implemented beginning February 24, 2026 and will remain in effect until conditions improve and a rescission is formally issued.
+The Chaffee and Fremont County Sheriff’s Office and Fire Warden have determined that dry, windy conditions and below-normal moisture levels have created elevated wildfire risk across the unincorporated areas of Chaffee and Fremont County.
+To protect public health and safety, Stage I Fire Restrictions will be implemented beginning February 24, 2026 for Fremont County and March 24, 2026 for Chaffee Countyv and will remain in effect until conditions improve and a rescission is formally issued.

-Under Stage I Fire Restrictions, the following are prohibited within unincorporated Fremont County:
+Under Stage I Fire Restrictions, the following are prohibited within unincorporated Chaffee and Fremont County:

 • Igniting, building, maintaining, or using any open flame fire — including campfires — except within designated fire grates in developed campgrounds or picnic areas.